 - Welcome bonuses convert but cost: they lift signups while reducing short-term margin, so bonus terms must be controlled.

-- SEO and content lower CAC over time: organic acquisition compounds and reduces dependence on paid channels.
+- SEO and content lower CAC over time: organic acquisition compounds and, as a result, reduces dependence on paid channels.

 - Sponsorships are brand-led: high cost, slow payback, useful mainly for scale and trust.